AhmedMohamedFaramawy/CoinTrader/README.md

+#Project Name & Pitch

+CoinTrader

+CoinTrader is an application that allows you to Create & Buy Tokens(coins), its built with React, JavaScript, Express, and MongoDB.

+#Project Status

+This project is currently in development.
+Users can Register & Login (with JWT Authentication).
+Users can Create (and Filter & Search) for the required tokens.
+Google Login API is near Completion.

 # To - Dos

 ## Functional:

 Search:

 - [x] Search filters for categories // typeError: Converting circular structure to JSON

-//HUGE PROBLEM AT CreateToken.jsx as (const tokens = jwt.verify(localStorage.getItem('token'), "adafgjs7ng7dk7s6ng5kf5s1nbk8sf7n8dk9sn9s2fgad");)  The secret is not from the env file
-Authentication:

 //chec navbar.jsx line 14 what is the res value

 // add an emviromental file for the frontend